am1t/sn-wiki/_notes/my first note.md

 ---
-title: First seed in my digital garden
+title: my first note
 ---

-### Welcome!
+# My First Note!

 This is my first note.
-I have set it up in my [`notes/`](https://github.com/am1t/sn-wiki/tree/master/_notes) directory.
+I have set it up in my [`notes/`](https://github.com/am1t/sn-digital-garden/tree/main/notes) directory.
 This note is my playground around what can be done with Obsidian and the digital gardens.
 This possibly has nothing of interest for anyone who reads this.
 But for me, This matters a lot.
 I am learning as I work the system.
 For me, my [[digital garden setup]] is a good place to start.

 This space is where I plan to share my notes across all my projects or my thoughts on what I read or watch.
-Most of what I write here would hardly have any structured, these are thoughts as they arrive. ==So expect some broken links for things I am yet to explore or sentences that make no sense to you.== More than you, the words on this site is for my eyes.
+Most of what I write here would hardly have any structured, these are thoughts as they arrive. <mark>So expect some broken links for things I am yet to explore or sentences that make no sense to you.</mark> More than you, the words on this site is for my eyes.

 ### Link syntax

 To link to another note, you can use multiple syntaxes.
 The following four use the "double-bracket" notation ([view the Markdown source file](https://github.com/maximevaillancourt/digital-garden-jekyll-template/blob/master/_notes/your-first-note.md#link-syntax) to see the underlying syntax).

-- Using the note title: [[a note about cats]]
+- ~~Using the note title: [[a note about cats]]~~ Doesn't work with Gatsby
 - Using the note's filename: [[cats]]
-- Using the note's title, with a label: [[A note about cats|link to the note about cats using the note title]]
+- ~~Using the note's title, with a label: [[A note about cats|link to the note about cats using the note title]]~~ Doesn't work with Gatsby
 - Using the note's filename, with a label: [[cats|link to the note about cats using the note's filename]]

 You can organize notes in subdirectories and link them normally.
-For example, the links above all point to the `_notes/animals/cats.md` file.
-Here's another example: [[tigers]].
+For example, the links above all point to the `notes/animals/cats.md` file.

 So what if I want to link to [[consistency]].
 Nice!
 It added it!

 And what about [[move your body every day]].
 Brilliant!

-In all cases, if the double-bracket link does not point to a valid note, the double brackets will still be shown, like this: [[there is no note that matches this link]].
+~~In all cases, if the double-bracket link does not point to a valid note, the double brackets will still be shown, like this: [[there is no note that matches this link]].~~ Doesn't work yet!

 Alternatively, you can use regular [Markdown syntax](https://www.markdownguide.org/getting-started/) for links, with a relative link to the other note, like this: [this is a Markdown link to the note about cats](/cats){: .internal-link}.
 Don't forget to use the `.internal-link` class to make sure the link is styled as an internal link (without the little arrow).